DongzeHE/scpca-docs/docs/getting_started.md

 ### Dimensionality Reduction

 In single-cell RNA seq, every gene is another dimension and visualizing high dimension data is problematic.
-It is assumed that genes are correlated that are affected by the same biological process, therefore we do not need to store each gene as an individual dimension.
+It is assumed that genes that are affected by the same biological process are correlated, therefore we do not need to store each gene as an individual dimension.
 Dimensionality reduction is commonly used to reduce dimensions used for plotting, clustering, and other downstream analysis.

 We recommend first performing [principal component analysis (PCA)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#principal-components-analysis), a technique that identifies new axes that capture the largest amount of variation in the data.